 Company dissolution in Ukraine is one of our main specializations.
-The lawyers of “Capital Law Consulting” have significant experience and qualifications in the Ukraine company liquidation process.
+The lawyers of our law firm have significant experience and qualifications in the Ukraine company liquidation process.
 We are ready to offer full legal support if you need to close a business in Ukraine.
-Over the past 10 years we have successfully carried out liquidation (dissolution) and bankruptcy procedures for more than 100 companies, branch offices, and representative offices of foreign companies in Ukraine.
+Over the past 10 years, we have successfully carried out liquidation (dissolution) and bankruptcy procedures for more than 100 companies, branch offices, and representative offices of foreign companies in Ukraine.

 We provide comprehensive legal and audit services in Ukraine: